Pepengas/calmarentcar/docs/README-RAILWAY-SETUP.md

 - **Bookings not appearing**: Check your server logs on Railway for any errors
 - **Database connection issues**: Verify your `DATABASE_URL` environment variable is correct
 - **Server errors**: Check that all required dependencies are installed
+- **Admin session cookie not set**: When hosting behind a reverse proxy (e.g. Railway's HTTPS layer or Cloudflare), make sure the server trusts the proxy so secure cookies can be issued.
+The code now calls `app.set('trust proxy', 1)`; redeploy if you updated from an earlier version.

 If you encounter issues, look at the browser's developer console and your Railway logs for error messages.